 The Civil War

-In 1642, at the start of the English Civil War, Shrewsbury was a Royalist stronghold, but not very well defended and as a result, was very quickly overwhelmed by the Roundheads.
+In 1642, at the start of the English Civil War, Shrewsbury was a Royalist stronghold, but not very well defended and so was very quickly overwhelmed by the Roundheads.
 The town then remained in Roundhead hands until the Restoration of the Monarchy in 1660.

 The Industrial Revolution